 A culture, I think, is a conspiracy.

+‘Exactly.
 Let me posit that the conspiracy is no more—and certainly no less, which is more grave—than a culture.
 A culture is a conspiracy.
-It could be benign, it could be malicious, it is most likely something in-between, it may have, at the outset, no obvious value attached to it: but consider – Sedartis is now thinking harder – the good, the bad and the ugly: are they truly, are they sincerely, are they actually good, bad or ugly?
+It could be benign, it could be malicious, it is most likely something in-between; it may have, at the outset, no obvious value attached to it: but consider’—Sedartis is now thinking harder—‘the good, the bad, and the ugly: are they truly, are they in themselves, are they actually good, bad, or ugly?’

-My heart feels a hollow pounding: I don’t want to consider people who do terrible things; can’t we consider friendly people, people who may yet be friends, though perhaps they have not yet met?
+My heart feels a hollow pounding: I don’t want to consider people who do terrible things; can’t we consider friendly people, people who may yet be friends, though perhaps they have not met?
 Are we to consider the worst that people do?
 Why?
-Sedartis thinks yes.
+Sedartis thinks yes, now we must.

 ‘Consider people who do terrible things for some reason or other.
-Consider how in every single way they are exactly the same as you or me or our neighbour or our friend Jason, except in what they are doing at this particular time.
-Why do we find it so hard not to think of the other as other?
-Because it is exactly the same as us.
+Consider how in every single way they are exactly the same as you, or your neighbour, or your friend Jason, except in what they are doing at this particular time.
+Why do you find it so hard not to think of the other as other?
+Because it is exactly the same as you.
 The thought of it is horrendous, frightening.
-Of course it is true and you have to, you have to concede, though you don’t want to, that you could be that person, you too could be doing these things, you too are them as much as they are you, you are not separate, you own their horrendousness, and they own your love, and that’s what’s so hard not to be destroyed by: the worst thing that any human being is capable of, any human being is capable of; and it overshadows, for a time, for a period, in our eyes, the realisation, the hope, the belief, the truth that – is it not a truth? say it is the truth—that they, this self-same man, that identical woman, the person that is doing the worst thing imaginable is in the very same vein also capable of the noblest deed any human being has ever accomplished.
+Of course it is true and you have to, you have to concede, though you don’t want to, that you could be that person, you too could be doing these things, you too are them as much as they are you, you are not separate, you own their horrendousness, and they own your love, and that’s what’s so hard not to be destroyed by: the worst thing that a human being is capable of any human being is capable of, including you; and it overshadows, for a period, in our eyes, the realisation, the hope, the belief, the truth—is it not a truth? say it is the truth—that this self-same man, that identical woman, the person who is doing the worst thing imaginable, is in the very same vein also capable of the noblest deed any human being has ever accomplished.
 The paradox.
 The infuriating, numbing, devastating realisation that the man who crushes the skull of a newborn under his boot is the same as the man who lays down his life so a stranger may live.
-It is not our nature to be one or the other it is only and only our culture.’
+It is not your nature to be one or the other, it is only and only your culture.’

 But we are not victims.

-Sedartis is silent.
+Sedartis falls silent.
 The thinking has quite exhausted him.
 I want him to stay by my side.
-I feel his presence comforting and serene.
+His presence feels comforting now and serene.
 So much have I longed for his presence, comforting, sage and serene.